BV-BRC/BV-BRC-Docs/docroot/tutorial/comprehensive_genome_analysis/comprehensive_genome_analysis.md

 One of the most common use cases for analysis of private genomes at BV-BRC or PATRIC is for researchers to assemble and then annotate their genome sequences using two separate services.
 In the Spring of 2018, we launched a streamlined Comprehensive Genome Analysis ‘meta-service’ that accepts sequencing reads, computes the assembly and annotation, and provides a user-friendly description of the genome.
 The output includes a genome quality assessment, AMR genes and phenotype predictions, specialty genes, subsystem overview, identification of the closest genome sequences, a phylogenetic tree and a list of features that distinguish the genome from its nearest neighbors.
 The Comprehensive Genome Analysis Service has quickly risen to be one of the most popular services[1].

-Creating a folder to hold the assembly job and related data Please refer to the Assembly service tutorial for instructions on creating a folder in the BV-BRC or PATRIC (https://alpha.bv-brc.org/docs/tutorial/genome_assembly/assembly.html).
+Creating a folder to hold the assembly job and related data Please refer to the [Genome Assembly Service Tutorial](./genome_assembly/assembly.html) for instructions on creating a folder in the BV-BRC or PATRIC .

-## Locating the Comprehensive Genome Analysis App
+## Locating the Comprehensive Genome Analysis Service

 1. Click on the Services tab at the top of the page, and then click on Comprehensive Genome Analysis (CGA).